 This is where it gets a bit trickier.
 First, Google only accounts for rooftop solar, ignoring ground mount solar panel systems.
 While the roof is usually the first choice for adding solar panels, many homes in the Flagstaff and Scottsdale, AZ areas have the wrong orientation, complicated rooflines, or significant shading from neighboring structures or vegetation.
 That’s when ground mount solar is a often a good solution.

 Since this is Project SunROOF and not SunGROUND, you won’t get much useful information if your home falls in the ground mount category.
 It’s a good idea to consult with the solar pros at Energy Solution Providers to see if it might be an option to tap into solar for your home.

 Google’s Project Rooftop is a often a powerful tool for Arizona homeowners considering solar, but with the range of variables, these estimates should be taken with a grain of salt.
 With the variety and complexity of solar panels, installers, rebates and tax incentives, here’s where it really pays to talk to the trusted solar professionals at Energy Solution Providers.

 Our expertise in all solar solutions—including grid-tied solar systems, off-grid system, and battery storage—give you confidence that your Arizona home solar array will provide the energy savings and peace of mind you desire.
 Our solar estimator will review your property’s specific location design and energy consumption to design a solar panel system to meet your family’s needs.

 What’s Your Solar Budget?

-Even if your Google projected solar installation cost seems high, it really pays to talk with our team to see what your solar incentives and financing options are.
+Even if your Google projected solar installation cost seems high, it really pays to talk with our team to find out more about Arizona's solar incentives and financing options.
 We often find that homeowners are pleasantly surprised by the actual cost of solar after tax incentives, rebates and green solar financing have been applied.
 Solar incentives may include:

 Personal Tax Credits